 Plant the Promise is a wonderful way to celebrate Red Ribbon Week.
 Students plant red flower bulbs during Red Ribbon Week, which bloom in the Spring and serve as a reminder of the importance and the beauty of a drug free life.
 Additionally, it provides a chance to enjoy the outdoors, connect with nature, take a break from daily stress and see the rewards of something beautiful you’ve nurtured.

 The purpose of Red Ribbon Week is to present a visible commitment to living a safe, healthy, and drug-free life.
 The campaign is designed to create awareness concerning the problems related to the use of tobacco, alcohol, and other drugs and to support the decision to live a drug-free lifestyle.
 The Red Ribbon Week (RRW) campaign is observed each October in the United States.
-This year the entire Elizabethtown Area School District participated over a two week period starting on Monday, October 23, 2017.
-Students in every school building planted red tulips in front of their school and had a lesson on choosing a healthy lifestyle.
+For the second year in a row the entire Elizabethtown Area School District participated over a two week period starting on Monday, October 22, 2018.
+Students in every school building either planted red tulips in front of their school, or took one home to plant, and had a lesson on choosing a healthy lifestyle.
 The High School’s Paws…and Think group worked hard with EACTC to make all the planting events a success.

 Did you know….